 What is the Biodiversity Knowledge Framework?

 The Biodiversity Knowledge Framework supports the Biodiversity 2037 MERF by providing a method for identify knowledge gaps, so that we can better invest in research, monitoring and data collection.
-An online interactive portal is planned to make this more accessible and dynamic.
+The interactive Knowledge Portal makes this more accessible and dynamic.

 How does the Biodiversity Knowledge Framework connect with Biodiversity 2037?